- Studying Law at Yale

 - substance abuse

 Do not omit information for fear that the information will prohibit you from admission.
 Failure to disclose information is likely to cause you more difficulty in admission than the incident itself.
 Answer all questions completely and honestly.
-Direct any questions about the character and fitness requirements to the board of bar examiners of your state.
+Feel free to speak with Dean Cosgrove.